-Good intranet managers regularly work on the structure of their platforms, merging related or competing content and investing in the ongoing maintenance of the search functionality (yes that's needed!).
+Good intranet managers regularly work on the structure of their platforms, merging related or competing content and investing in the ongoing maintenance of the search functionality (yes, that's necessary!).
 Unfortunately, there is usually limited budget for the care and maintenance of intranets.
-They are built once, often with big effort, and are then expected to run without much further investment.
+They are built once, often with great effort, and are then expected to run without much further investment.
 Needless to say, this doesn’t work.

-Employee directories, employee self-service, collaboration, search, unified communications, email, Office 365.
+These include: Employee directories, employee self-service functions, collaboration tools, search, unified communications, email, Microsoft 365.

-Mobile intranets are evolving towards native apps too for push notifications, speed, and ease of use.
-Native apps will push standard solutions, because expenses are high for individual development and continuous maintenance.
-Not everything has to be available on mobile phones because there is a barrier to dealing with documents on small screens.
+Mobile intranets are also moving towards native apps for their ability to utilize push notifications as well as their speed and ease of use.
+Native apps will push standard solutions because expenses are high given their need for individual development and continuous maintenance.
+Still, intranet branding and naming are important for building trust.
+Not everything has to be available on mobile phones, especially considering the difficulty of dealing with complex documents on small screens.

-Training can only be afforded for admins and editors, minimal to non-training for part-time editors and information workers.
+Training can only be afforded for admins and editors.
+Part-time editors and information workers will receive minimal to no training.
 The role of intranet editors regains importance: "Social tools" bring sustainable and positive change to the way project work is digitally supported.
-In the larger context — the enterprise — the results we see in the market are not convincing.
+In the larger context — the enterprise — the results seen in the market aren't convincing.
 Large-scale internal social platforms produce disorientation and a flood of often irrelevant information.

-Websites are now called customer experience platforms, and intranets are becoming digital workplaces.
-The trend is clear: both move functionality away from one another, and this affects their underlying technologies.
+Websites are now called customer experience platforms while intranets are turning into employee experience platforms.
+The trend is clear: both are moving functionality away from one another, which affects their underlying technologies.

-For websites, content management is now only a part of the digital customer experience.
-The individual customer journey is highly complex and does not end with the conversion.
-It often continues with integrations in delivery and support processes.
+For websites, content management is now only one part of the digital customer experience.
+The individual customer journey is highly complex and does not end with a conversion.
+It often continues with integrations regarding delivery and support processes.
 The deep integration of all components is crucial.
-Vendors with customer experience offerings like Adobe or IBM are trying to build or buy all pieces of the customer experience stack, in order to complete their integrated solution.
+Vendors with customer experience offerings like Adobe or IBM are trying to build or buy all the pieces of the customer experience stack in order to complete their integrated solution.